 Sophistication of Banking Systems

-- There are more than 1,700 public, private and cooperative banks operating in Germany, including close to 200 domestic and foreign commercial banks.
-There are 58 representative offices of foreign banks in Germany.
+- There are more than 1,500 public, private and cooperative banks operating in Germany, including close to 200 domestic and foreign commercial banks.

-- Germany's foreign-exchange market has an average daily turnover of USD116 billion, accounting for 1.8% of global turnover (Bank for International Settlements triennial global survey 2016).
+- Germany's foreign-exchange market has an average daily turnover of USD124.45 billion, accounting for 1.5% of global turnover (Bank for International Settlements Triennial Central Bank Survey 2019).

 - Germany's sovereign debt market is one of the largest and most liquid in the world.
 Corporate bonds are also widely available and account for the majority of bond trading in Germany.
-Outstanding debt securities were valued at USD3.712 trillion at the end of 2017.
+Outstanding debt securities were valued at USD3,530 billion at the end of March 2020.
 Yields on some German government bonds are currently negative.

 - The banking industry is regulated by the Federal Financial Supervisory Authority.
 As a eurozone country it is also covered by the Single Supervisory Mechanism.
 The central bank is the Deutsche Bundesbank.

 - The corporate income tax rate is 15%, with a surcharge of 5.5% payable on the tax, giving a total CIT rate of 15.825%.

 - Trade tax is charged at a base rate of 3.5% with a location-dependent municipal tax levied on top.